bbc/childrens-games-starter-pack/docs/deliverable-review.md

 ## Code

 * **Understandable**:
-We don't mind how you structure the project at all, but a new developer must be able to pick up the project and work on it without days of exploration.
+We don't mind how you structure the project, but a new developer must be able to pick up the project and work on it without days of exploration.
   * Comment everything that isn't immediately clear to new developers.
 We understand that theoretically "good code is self-documenting", in practice